 - The Orff Approach.
 This method focuses on elements of play integrated with other visual arts (dance, acting, singing).
-There are four stages of music lessons to this approach: imitation, exploration, improvisation, and composition.
+This approach features four stages: imitation, exploration, improvisation, and composition.

 - The Suzuki Method.
-This method began in Japan and was introduced to the U.S. in the 1960s.
-The Suzuki method was created for the violin but is now popular for the piano, guitar, and flute as well.
-This method is modeled after the immersive experience in which a child learns their native language.
-It involves listening, repetition, memorization, and more.
+This method began in Japan and the U.S. discovered it in the 1960s.
+Violins were the first instrument taught with The Suzuki method.
+However, piano, guitar, and flute lessons all fit within the method as well.
+An immersive experience is the basis for the Suzuki method, in which a child learns their native language.

 - The Kodaly Method.
 With the Kodaly method, students work through sequenced and progressive lessons until they naturally transition into mastery of ear training and sight-reading.
-In this method, singing is believed to be an essential component of musicianship.
+In this method, an essential component is singing.